ffrankies/tf-terry/journal/README.md

 - Is learning to use the tensorboard feature going to take a long time?
 And would it help me diagnose problems earlier?
 - For the main Kindschi Fellowship project, how do we judge the success of the network?
 We can't really test it in a real-life scenario, so we might not actually know how useful this is.
 - How do we deal with the network generalizing movement patterns?
 We will either have to manually give it 'seeded' movements to represent the first couple steps, or find a way to group the training data and have an extra 'feature' representing the data group.
 Grouping the data, however, simply based on location, is a task that would seem to require a separate neural network, and we may not have the time to design one.

+## Week 2

+### Major Happenings

+- Fixed an error where one-hot vector encodings weren't happening where I thought they were.
+- Added an embedding layer to the RNN.
+- The above two points helped to more-or-less solve the text generation problem.
+This still has to be tested on a larger dataset whenever a computer with a GPU becomes available.

+### Roadblocks

+- Using one-hot vectors with the tensorflow API without adding dimensions to tensors proved challenging.
+Luckily, with the embedding layer, the one-hot vectors were simulated instead of actually implemented.

+### Questions

+- We need to find a way to make the RNN code less coupled from its current implementation, so that it could be readily used for the new dataset.